Guide

 metadata:

-name: pytorch-gpu-check
+name: pytorch-gpu-test

 spec: